jamesrobinsonvfx/jamesrobinsonvfx.github.io/content/blog/multiparm-default-index/index.md

 #### Explanation

-First we need to get a reference to the current parameter object which we can do with `hou.evaluatingParm()`:
+First we need to get a reference to the current parameter object, which we can do with `hou.evaluatingParm()`:

 {{< figure src="images/evaluatingParm-example.png" title="" caption="Use `evaluatingParm()` to get the `hou.Parm` object for the parameter." alt="Use `evaluatingParm()` to get the `hou.Parm` object for the parameter.
 You can leave the `hou.` out of Python parameter expressions." >}}